 - Take a trip to Schlägl Abbey (by bus or train)

 Arrival by plane, bus or train*.
 Lufthansa, like Austrian Airlines, flies to Linz.
 You can also travel by train: Timetable and booking

 Cheap car hire - book quickly and easily!

 Hotels in Linz * You can also book through our partner booking.com.

-Source: own research on site.
-We thank Linz Tourismus for their support for this trip.
+Source Enjoyment tips for Linz: own research on site.
+We would like to thank Linz Tourismus for supporting this trip.
 Our opinion remains our own.

 Text Pleasure Tips for Linz: © Copyright Monika Fuchs and TravelWorldOnline